-All accredited colleges for higher education in Flanders are funded by the Flemish Community (the Ministry of Education and Training) based on their number of students and scientific output.
-The state funding of Hogent makes up about 78.8% of the institution's resources.
-Another 6.1% is covered by the tuition fees and 4.7% by research and services.
+All accredited colleges for higher education in Flanders are funded by the Flemish community based on their number of students and scientific output.
+The state funding of Hogent makes up about 78,8% of the institution's resources.
+Another 6,1% is covered by the tuition fees and 4,7% by research and services.